grantmacken/glider/README.md

 Our running containers have volume mounts:

- **or**: has these volume mounts
- - proxy-conf volume: holds nginx configuration files
- - letsencypt volume: will hold TLS certs from letsencrypt

 **xq**: has these volume mounts
  - xqerl-database volume: holds 'XDM data items' and 'link items' in the xqerl database
  - xqerl-code volume: holds user main and library xQuery modules which are compiled into beam files
  - static-assets volume: holds binary and unparsed text files in the container filesystem.

+ **or**: has these volume mounts
+ - proxy-conf volume: holds nginx configuration files
+ - letsencrypt volume: will hold TLS certs from letsencrypt

-The above docker *mount* volumes can be seen as **deployment artefacts**.
+The proxy-conf, letsencrypt and static-assets volumes can be seen as **deployment artefacts**.
+These volumes contain files, which when exported an a tar archive can be imported to volumes on our remote depoloyment host.

+The xqerl-code and xqerl-database are volumes which allow us to persist xqerl application state across host reboots or stoping and and restarting the xqerl application running in the container.

-# Site Building:
+# Site Building

-The end product of a local build target is a docker volume exported as a tar.
-It is these tars that are put into production on our remote servers.
-To do this, on our remote host we import the tar into the the docker volume hosted on the remote host.
+TODO

 ## An Example Domain